ibm-cloud-docs/cephaas/monitoring.md

 ## Viewing metrics
 {: #monitoring-view}

-To view the metrics dashboards, see [Accessing the IBM Cloud monitoring user interface from the Observability page](/docs/cephaas?topic=cephaas-monitoringß#ob-dash-view).

-To view metrics in your {{site.data.keyword.cephaas_short}} dashboard, you must launch the {{site.data.keyword.mon_full_notm}} web UI for the instance that is enabled for platform metrics in the region where your {{site.data.keyword.cephaas_short}} instance is provisioned.
-{: important}

-### Accessing {{site.data.keyword.mon_full}} from the Observability page
-{: #ob-dash-view}

-To access the dashboard, complete the following steps:
+To view the metrics dashboards, complete the following steps:

 1. Log in to [IBM Cloud](https://cloud.ibm.com/login){: external} console.